 - Financial Information, such as, bank account, credit and debit card numbers for processing of payments

-- Usage information, such as, behavioral information about how you navigate within our Services and which elements of our Services you use the most and information regarding the goods and/or services you wish to order, wish list, preferences, interest, etc. Other information shared by you through our websites, apps, web shops and other products.
+- Usage information, such as, behavioral information about how you navigate within our Services and which elements of our Services you use the most and information regarding the products and/or services you wish to order, wish list, preferences, interest, etc.

 - Computer, device and connection information, such as, IP address, browser type and version and location